We may receive compensation when you click on links to products from our partners.

-In my experience as a hiring manager, I look for individuals who possess passion for their work.
-This is crucial to help ensure a best match is not only made for the job but for the organization’s culture as well.
+In my experience as a hiring manager, I look for individuals who possess a passion for their work.
+This is crucial to help ensure the best match is not only made for the job but for the organization’s culture as well.

 There are a number of avenues hiring managers can leverage to learn about and evaluate job seekers.
 When doing so, consider looking at four major areas for signs of passion:

 - History: Review the job candidate’s history to see what they’ve done and what they’re doing, looking for patterns of activity that indicate increasing roles and responsibilities.
 While these may not directly indicate passion, they reflect stability and a predictable career path.
 If the career path doesn’t look normal, look for indications of why their career path took a left turn.

-- Activities: Look for activity outside of the office that support team participation such as sports.
-Also look for continuing education – specifically the pursuit of advanced degrees and certifications.
+- Activities: Look for activities outside of the office that support team participation such as sports.
+Also, look for continuing education – specifically the pursuit of advanced degrees and certifications.

 - Achievements: It’s important to look for awards and other achievements, indicating how they have excelled, specifically individual, leadership, and industry-specific awards.

 – more – What to Exclude from your Resume

 - Groups: Participating in social media groups and industry trade groups affiliated with their field shows that they’re interested in learning and sharing knowledge with their peers.

 - Online Activities: Blogging activities (whether they manage their own or participate in other occupational-related blogs) reflect a deeper connection to their chosen profession.
 The extra time spent by these individuals may demonstrate a dedication to their field.

-- Presentation: Look for candidates who presents themselves in a confident and energetic manner – proud of their skills, experience and accomplishments.
+- Presentation: Look for candidates who present themselves in a confident and energetic manner – proud of their skills, experience, and accomplishments.
 They should have confidence (but not be cocky)